yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 ## Login

-Sandstorm can handle login for your app.
+Thurly can handle login for your app.
 It proxies all requests and inserts special headers indicating the name and ID of authenticated users.
 How you use this information depends on your app's